a11yproject/a11yproject.com/src/posts/how-to-make-an-accessible-nav-with-dropdowns.md

 ### Local navigation

 Local navigation can help people understand where they are, and what content might be related to the page they are on.
-This could look similar to the page of contents previously mentioned, but instead of the links anchoring, each would go to a seperate page.
+This could look similar to the page of contents previously mentioned, but instead of the links anchoring, each would go to a separate page.
 Or it could sit below the main navigation, for example, but being individual to a page.

 <blockquote>
 	<p>Visible local navigation is usually beneficial when users engage in exploratory browsing, rather than known-item search.
 In such situations, users may visit several pages within a category — either because they do not know exactly what category they need, even though they have a sense of its neighborhood, or because they need to combine or compare information from multiple categories</p>